csforpresident/MistyAppendix/readme.md

 ------
-Misty States are being used with permission from Terry Rudolph, authoer of Q is for Quantum.
+Misty States are being used with permission from Terry Rudolph, author of Q is for Quantum.